elastic/elasticsearch-net-example/README.md

 ]
 ```

-The `201 CREATED` status signifying that each bulk operation completed successfully.
+The `201` status signifying that each bulk operation completed successfully (as per [HTTP Status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)).

 Know that a single failing operation in the bulk call will **not** fail the *entire* request.
 For instance, if the `NEST` document above failed
 to index for some reason, but the other two documents succeeded, the HTTP status code for the entire request would still be a `200 OK`,
-but the corresponding object in the `items` for `NEST` would indicate a failure through the `status` property, likely to be in the `400` or `500` range.
+but the corresponding object in the `items` for `NEST` would indicate a failure through the `status` property, likely to be in the `400` to `500` range.

-However in `NEST` the `.IsValid` property will only be true if all the individual items succeeded regardless of the actual HTTP status code.
+With `NEST`, the `.IsValid` property on the bulk response however will only be `true` if all the individual items succeeded regardless of the actual HTTP status code.

 Let's go back to our `IndexDumps()` method and revist our bulk code.

-`BulkResponse` exposes an `ItemsWithErrors` collection which will contain any bulk operation that failed.
+`IBulkResponse` exposes an `ItemsWithErrors` property collection which will contain any bulk operation that failed.

 Let's modify `IndexDumps()` again and check the response for errors by adding the following: